Take your daily supplement regimen to the next level with hydrolyzed collagen.

 So what is hydrolyzed collagen?

-The hydrolyzed process creates proteins and amino acids that are broken down into smaller parts which make this formulation of collagen easy to absorb and easy to add to foods.
+The hydrolyzed process creates proteins and amino acids that are broken down into smaller parts which makes this formulation of collagen easy to absorb and easy to add to foods.

 It’s also especially helpful for those with gastrointestinal issues or those with low stomach acid.

-Because these are the people that will have a hard time absorbing gelatin or capsule forms of collagen!
+Because these are the people who will have a hard time absorbing gelatin or capsule forms of collagen!

 While the amino acid profile of hydrolyzed collagen is considered non-essential (meaning your body can create these amino acids from other proteins in the body) that does NOT mean you are getting enough.

-The conversion and creation process of these non-essential amino acids requires precursors and enzymes which requires nutrients and low levels of inflammation.
+The conversion and creation process of these non-essential amino acids requires precursors and enzymes which require nutrients and near-zero inflammation levels.

 This means that you will have suboptimal collagen levels even if you consume other proteins (through protein shakes or food sources).

-Hopefully, this is making sense and helps you understand why collagen stands to be so beneficial for many people.
+Hopefully, this makes sense and helps you understand why collagen stands to be so beneficial for many people.